yearn/yearn-devdocs/docs/getting-started/guides/user-faq.md

 ### Update your default deposit settings

-If you want to change the default deposit behavior to only deposit and not also stake the vault tokens, you can change that setting by clicking on the gear icon to the right of the tabs and uncheck "stake automatically" at the bottom of the menu that opens up.
+If you want to change the default deposit behavior to only deposit and not also stake the vault tokens, you can change that setting by clicking on the gear icon to the right of the tabs and unchecking "stake automatically" at the bottom of the menu that opens up.

 ![deposit setting](/img/guides/FAQ/deposit-setting.png)